collapsed-stacks/startups/questions/9322/splitting-equity-between-founders.md

 - posted by: [TimmyB](https://stackexchange.com/users/8782762/timmyb) on 2016-12-05
 - score: 1

-<p>I am assuming that you currently hold 100% of the organization.
+I am assuming that you currently hold 100% of the organization.
 So, it is entirely up to you how much equity you would like to provide to individuals joining your team.
 Just as it is entirely their discretion whether to join you or not.
-Just as in determining a salary for someone, you have to settle on an amount that you are willing to pay and that they are willing to accept. </p>
+Just as in determining a salary for someone, you have to settle on an amount that you are willing to pay and that they are willing to accept.

-<p>Depending on where you are though it may be nigh impossible to find technical talent willing to do any work for just equity.
+Depending on where you are though it may be nigh impossible to find technical talent willing to do any work for just equity.
 There are a lot more idea guys than there are engineers willing to work for free.
 I think Alari provided a pretty decent and fair estimate.
 Doubtful you'll be able to maintain 51%.
 Which is fine, this is a team effort.
-Giving up majority control will force you to be more selective with who you add to the team.</p>
+Giving up majority control will force you to be more selective with who you add to the team.

-<p>Good luck!</p>
+Good luck!